prei007/litnet/README.md

 **application:** R and Shiny code, see Section 'The Shiny app' below

 **models:** This folder contains optionally the input and output of coding as static files.
 It is up to the user if model files exist outside of the database content.
-For cases where the database (and app) are not used, this would be the place to store manually coded information.
+This would be the place to store manually coded information for cases where the database (and app) are not used.

 **ontologies:** Contains the OWL or RDFS ontologies used in the method and the app.
 This is optional information, and it is also optional to load the ontologies into the database or not.
-The former is recommended for any reasoning task to be performed on the database and for making ontological information available to the users of the database.
+The former is recommended for any reasoning task to be performed on the database and for making ontological information available to the database users.

 ### Thesauri

 This is the folder for storing SKOS thesauri.
-To use a thesaurus in the app, the following needs to be specified in the respective file.
+To use a thesaurus in the app, the following needs to be specified in the respective files.

 The thesauri can be used for coding by creating models that are stored in files.
-They play also an important role wheh using the app.
-The app uses information from an thesaurus file to offer suggestions in to the app user as to (a) which coding schemes are available and (b) what the concepts in each scheme are.
-If the concept definitions include `skos:broader` relations, these will be used for displaying the concepts for selection in the app.
+They also play an important role when using the app.
+The app uses information from a thesaurus file to offer suggestions to the app user as to (a) which coding schemes are available and (b) what the concepts in each scheme are.
+If the concept definitions include `skos:broader` relations, these will be used to display the concepts for selection in the app.
 The app also uses labels, definitions etc., if available.

 Using Bloom's Taxonomy in the file `BloomThesaurus.skos.ttl` as the example, the following information must be provided: